Robinson, Terry F.Terry F. Robinson

 , the European Romantic Review

-among others, and she was awarded the Nineteenth-Century Studies Association prize for best article (for “Mary Robinson and the Dramatic Art of the Comeback”).
+, among others, and in 2010 she was awarded the Nineteenth-Century Studies Association prize for best article (for “Mary Robinson and the Dramatic Art of the Comeback”).
 She earned her Ph.D. in English Literature from the University of Colorado at Boulder and, prior to her appointment at the University of Toronto, was a Visiting Scholar in the Department of English Language and Literature at the University of Michigan.

 Teaching and Research Interests